Failure culture does not mean promoting mistakes

 They thus create transparency and uniformity throughout the company.
 All have access to the results of the internal error analysis.

 10 error prevention tips

-- Reward: Nevertheless, mindful action and the avoidance of mistakes are top priorities.
-Errors are not made aware to have a "learning source" anymore.
-The error is not forced.
-Because not the mistake, but the disclosure of errors and suggestions for improvement will be rewarded.
+- Reward: In spite of everything, mindful action and the avoidance of mistakes are paramount.
+Mistakes are not made conscious in order to have a "learning source" more.
+Making mistakes is not forced.
+Because not the error, but the disclosure of errors including suggestions for improvement is rewarded.

 - All in one boat: There are no fronts and cliques when it comes to detecting and preventing mistakes.
 Everyone involved, regardless of their position, meets as a partner and not as an opponent in root cause research.
 Nobody falls in the back of another.
 All are included equally.